matamegger/slim-pyb/README.md

 - [multiarch/crossbuild](https://github.com/multiarch/crossbuild)

 ## Licenses
 - The content of the folder `fake_libc_include` is copied from [eliben/pycparser](https://github.com/eliben/pycparser) and modified.
-A copy of the original content can be found [here](licenses/PYCPARSER)
+A copy of the original license can be found [here](licenses/PYCPARSER)